 Lights, Camera, Actions!
 Photoshop Actions, that is.

 Yes, ACTIONS.
-Photoshop Actions.
+Photoshop Actions for nature photography.
 What are Photoshop Actions you ask?
 Actions are a little used and under promoted feature of Photoshop that I’m personally thrilled with these days.
-My new favorite among all Photoshop workflow techniques is the Photoshop Actions feature.
+My favorite among all Photoshop workflow techniques is the Photoshop Actions feature.

 Actions are like scripts that automate repetitive post processing tasks.
 Photoshop actions record, REPLAY and APPLY all your steps in a post processing routine.
 And Actions can also help you ramp up your own creative processes if the Action author added messages to the Action – the defined steps that literally walk you through the post production process.
 Photoshop Action are really an awesome tool for you.

-Photoshop Actions can do most everything you do in Photoshop.
-The can create new layers, adjust brightness and contrast, change colors, sharpen, apply filters, strokes and keylines, resample, select…the list is pretty huge!
+Photoshop Actions for nature photography can do most everything you do in Photoshop.
+The can create new layers, adjust brightness and contrast, change colors, sharpen, apply filters, strokes and keylines (borders), resample, select…the list is pretty huge!

 Are you beginning to get curious yet?

 Get your Photoshop actions for nature photographer here.

 If you’ve used Photoshop Actions before, you know how powerful they are, but did you also know that you can run an Action on an entire folder full of images?
 This is another awesome feature of Photoshop Actions.

 Last week I was working on a series of 50 images for a large website.
 All the photos had to be resized to fit the site, saved for the web at 72 dpi – medium compression, and in addition to all that, I had to add a white border with a keyline!
 I’m sure you can imagine how long that would take me if I had to do them all as individual images.